Hungarian phonology: Vowel harmony

 A Venn diagram of Hungarian vowel harmony, featuring front rounded vowels, front unrounded vowels ("neutral" vowels), and back vowels.

 As in Finnish, Turkish, and Mongolian, vowel harmony plays an important part in determining the distribution of vowels in a word.
-Hungarian vowel harmony classifies the vowels according to front vs. back assonance and rounded vs unrounded for the front vowels.
-Excluding recent loanwords, Hungarian words have either only back vowels or front vowels due to these vowel harmony rules.
+Hungarian vowel harmony distinguishes vowels according to front vs. back assonance and rounded vs unrounded for the front vowels.
+Excluding recent loanwords, words in Hungarian only contain either back vowels or front vowels as a result of vowel harmony.